edumserrano/vsts-npm-auth-improved/projects/create-vsts-npm-auth-improved/README.md

 npm run install-packages
 ```

-This custom command is required even with npm 12. npm 12 runs a root `preinstall` before fetching
-dependencies, but npm loads `.npmrc` before that hook and does not use credentials created or
-refreshed by it during the active installation.
-This npm behavior is tracked by
-[npm/cli#9853](https://github.com/npm/cli/issues/9853). `npm run install-packages` authenticates
-first and then starts `npm install` as a new process, which loads the updated credentials.

 On Windows, authentication runs before npm installs packages from the private registry.
 On macOS, Linux, and CI, automatic authentication is skipped so your environment must supply the required credentials.

+## Why package installation uses a custom command

+A root `preinstall` hook cannot reliably authenticate npm before it accesses a private registry:

+1. In npm 7 through npm 11, the root `preinstall` hook ran after dependencies had already been installed, which was too late to provide registry credentials. npm 12 corrected that lifecycle ordering through [npm/cli#2660](https://github.com/npm/cli/issues/2660), but the correction is not available to projects that still use an earlier npm version.
+2. npm 12 runs root `preinstall` before fetching dependencies, but the active npm process loads `.npmrc` before invoking the hook.
+Credentials created or refreshed by `preinstall` are therefore not used by the dependency requests that follow it.
+This remaining behavior is tracked by [npm/cli#9853](https://github.com/npm/cli/issues/9853).

+The custom workflow provides the required process boundary.
+Running `npm run install-packages` first invokes its matching `preinstall-packages` hook to authenticate, then starts `npm install` as a new process.
+That new npm process loads the updated credentials before accessing the private registry.

+If [npm/cli#9853](https://github.com/npm/cli/issues/9853) is resolved and the fix is available, the standard `npm install` workflow can be enabled in future versions of this package without requiring the custom `install-packages` command.